Updated: Oct 14, 2022

 Many agents have pocket listings, as we mentioned before.
 Your goal is to get into that listing for which an agent has exclusive rights to sell and which is not listed on the MLS.

 Finding an agent that would like to work with you might be difficult, but only at first.

 When you initially start working with an agent, they likely have an already established buyers list they reveal their off-market deals to.

 If you are able to establish yourself as a serious buyer and investor, agents will take you more seriously.
 The more consistent you are, the more they will want to bring you deals - because they know you can close and are reliable.

 2. Direct Mail Marketing

-You will have to do some legwork, drive around, knock on doors, gather address, phone numbers, cold calling, spread flyers, leave door hangers, business cards, attend church meetings, create free workshops, set-up events, and think outside of the box to get leads.
+You will have to do some legwork, drive around, knock on doors, gather addresses, phone numbers, cold calling, spread flyers, leave door hangers, business cards, attend church meetings, create free workshops, set-up events, and think outside of the box to get leads.

 Using direct mail marketing can be a great way to uncover off-market deals.
 This is because up until the owner received the mail from you, they may have never previously considered selling.

 That means you may be the only person entertaining the deal.